Human (Rag'n'Bone Man song)

 "Human" is a song by British singer and songwriter Rag'n'Bone Man, co-written by Jamie Hartman, and produced by Two Inch Punch.
-It was released as a digital download on 21 July 2016, through Sony Music and Columbia Records.
+It was released as a download on 21 July 2016 through Sony Music and Columbia Records.
 The song is included on his debut studio album of the same name, released in February 2017.
-It was later used as a theme song for the American web television series Tom Clancy’s Jack Ryan, which was released in 2018, and in an ad during Super Bowl LVII for the "He Gets Us" campaign.

-Composition

-The song is written in the key of B minor (tuned 1/4 step flat, most probably using the scientific pitch where A is set to 432Hz instead of standard pitch of 440Hz) with a common time tempo of 75 beats per minute.
-The vocals span from A2 to B4 in the song.
+"Human" was used as the theme music to two Amazon Prime streaming television shows, Oasis in 2017 and Tom Clancy’s Jack Ryan in 2018.
+It was in the official launch trailer for the video game Mass Effect: Andromeda, in the trailer for the 2017 film Thank You for Your Service, in the television series Inhumans, and in the season 2 intro for the television series Into the Badlands.
+The song was also used in an advertisement aired during Super Bowl LVII for the "He Gets Us" campaign, in the outro for the 9th episode of season 3 of Ash vs Evil Dead, and in the 16th episode of season 7 of the series Suits.